How to Load a Barbell

 What "plates" actually means

-When someone says they "bench two plates," they mean two plates on each side of a standard barbell.
-In lbs that's 45 lb plates on a 45 lb bar.
-In kg that's 20 kg plates on a 20 kg bar.
-The bar counts.
+When someone says they "bench two plates," they mean two 45 lb plates on each side of a standard barbell.
+The bar counts toward the total.
+In kg, "plates" refers to 20 kg plates on a 20 kg bar.

 Each "plate" milestone adds two plates to the total (one per side).
-Toggle the unit below to see the numbers in your system.
+Here are the standard milestones:

 | Plates per side | Total (lbs) | Milestone |